 Helen has joined our Scottish Executive as one of two trustees who represent our local volunteers and adult members across Scotland.

 The youth member on our Scottish Executive gives all of our young members a voice in important trustee decisions and discussions.

 Liz is one of six regional representatives who sit on our Scottish Executive.
 She represents Lothian and Borders and is also the county commissioner for West Lothian.

-Janice is one of six regional representatives who sit on our Scottish Executive.
-She represents the central region.
-She also shares the role of county commissioner for Dundee with Lesley Blyth.
+Alison is one of six regional representatives who sit on our Scottish Executive.
+She represents the central region and is also the county commissioner for Forth Valley.

 Jill is one of six regional representatives who sit on our Scottish Executive.
 She is also the county commissioner for Glasgow as well as running a Guide and Senior Section unit in the thriving city.

 Alison represents the Grampian region on our Scottish Executive.
 She’s also the county commissioner for the Moray area.